AbductiveLearning/ABLkit/docs/Examples/MNISTAdd.rst

 .. code:: ipython3

     pred_idx = base_model.predict(X=[torch.randn(1, 28, 28).to(device) for _ in range(32)])
-    print(f"Shape of pred_idx for a batch of 32 samples: {pred_idx.shape}")
+    print(f"Shape of pred_idx for a batch of 32 examples: {pred_idx.shape}")
     pred_prob = base_model.predict_proba(X=[torch.randn(1, 28, 28).to(device) for _ in range(32)])
-    print(f"Shape of pred_prob for a batch of 32 samples: {pred_prob.shape}")
+    print(f"Shape of pred_prob for a batch of 32 examples: {pred_prob.shape}")

 Out:
     .. code:: none
         :class: code-out

-        Shape of pred_idx for a batch of 32 samples: (32,) Shape of pred_prob for a batch of 32 samples: (32, 10)
+        Shape of pred_idx for a batch of 32 examples: (32,) Shape of pred_prob for a batch of 32 examples: (32, 10)

-However, the base model built above deals with instance-level data (i.e., a single image), and can not directly deal with sample-level data (i.e., a pair of images).
-Therefore, we wrap the base model into ``ABLModel``, which enables the learning part to train, test, and predict on sample-level data.
+However, the base model built above deals with instance-level data (i.e., a single image), and can not directly deal with example-level data (i.e., a pair of images).
+Therefore, we wrap the base model into ``ABLModel``, which enables the learning part to train, test, and predict on example-level data.

 .. code:: ipython3